 Enhance your academic life by joining some of our 300+ student clubs and activities.
 Immerse yourself in hands-on study at the School of Marine & Atmospheric Sciences, featuring classrooms on the water.

-Learn advanced multimedia creation at the only public undergraduate School of Journalism in New York state.
+Learn advanced multimedia creation at the only public undergraduate School of Communication and Journalism in New York state.

 Enrich your education with study abroad programs on six continents.

 Take advantage of opportunities at our leading U.S. academic medical center, with a hospital on campus.

 As a freshman, you will be a member of a small community called an Undergraduate College, which will allow you to explore a broad academic theme beyond your major through a series of one-credit seminars, field trips and social events.
 Each Undergraduate College is home to a diverse group of students from all majors and backgrounds.
 Your Undergraduate College will provide you the experience of a small college within a large research university.